valerioformato/nsl-readthedocs/docs/source/selections/basic-concepts.rst

    NSL::Selection combined_sel = selection_1 && selection_2;

 which means constructing a more complex selection as a logic combination of simpler selections and still have it behave in the same way.
+This, combined with a wealthy library of already defined selections, should allow to more easily share event selection between analysis and avoid the ever-present "reinventing the wheel" problem.

 Let's look at an actual example:

 .. code-block:: cpp